 The unreliability the Weather-Dependent productive performance was well exemplified during the European Wind Drought of 2021.

 For the last 10 years, as “Renewable”, Weather-Dependent, Wind and Solar installations have become established in Europe.
-In those10 years they have achieved the average overall productivity percentages below.
+Over the past decade they have achieved the average overall productivity percentages below.

 Very little further performance improvement can be expected from these mature Wind and Solar technologies: their performance is now limited by immutable laws of physics, (the Betz limit for Wind power and the Shockley–Queisser limit for solar power).